Decentralised possibilistic inference with applications to target tracking: Review of possibilistic inference

+Informally, credibility is a degree of belief.
+More formally, it can be viewed as the largest \emph{subjective} probability an agent is willing to assign to the event.
+The probability is subjective because $\bm{x}$ is not modelled as a random variable, so there is no underlying ``true'' probability of the event.

-An important aspect of possibility theory is that a given uncertain variable does not induce a unique possibility function.
-Instead, different agents might hold different information about the same unknown quantity.
-The least informative belief is represented by a possibility function $f_{\bm{x}}$ which is equal to $1$ everywhere on $S$.
-Such $f_{\bm{x}}$ holds no information whatsoever; we denote this possibility function by $\bm{1}$ and highlight that it has no proper probabilistic analogue when $S$ is unbounded.
-On the other hand, some agents might have more informative possibility functions, i.e. $f_{\bm{x}}(x)<1$ for some $x \in S$.
+A key aspect of possibility theory is that p.f.s are inherently agent-dependent: different agents may have different information about the same unknown quantity, and therefore different p.f.s.
+The least informative belief is the p.f.\ that equals $1$ everywhere on $S$.
+We denote it by $\bm{1}$.
+It expresses complete ignorance and, when $S$ is unbounded, it has no direct analogue as a proper probability density.
+More informative p.f.s satisfy $f_{\bm{x}}(x)<1$ for some $x\in S$.